Landing Page

 Digital Grassroots Across Europe

-WG1 conducts comparative transnational research on creative computing cultures in Europe.
+WG1 conducts comparative transnational research on creative computing cultures and practices in Europe.

 Institutionalizing Digital Grassroots